 It’s very common for people to form opinions about how intelligent you are based on how you use your language.
 And at the same time it’s culturally acceptable to laugh at subjects like English Literature.
 This is a strange sort of paradox, on the one hand we value good communication skills, and on the other people will question and often ridicule your choice of studying how to perfect said communication skill.

 Is that not strange?
-That something capable of changing the way very foundations of your thinking is publicly underestimated and considered a hobby than a way of life?
+That something capable of changing the very very foundations of your thinking is publicly underestimated and considered a hobby than a way of life?

 - Nineteen Eighty-Four